 - Place signs, barrier tape, and/or cones to keep all non-workers, especially children, out of the work area.
 Keep pets out of the work area for their safety and to prevent them from tracking dust and debris throughout the home. - Remove furniture and belongings from the work area.
-If an item is too large or too heavy to move, cover it with heavy plastic sheeting and tape the sheeting securely in place. - Use heavy plastic sheeting to cover floors in the work area to a minimum of 6 feet from the area of paint disturbance.
+If an item is too large or too heavy to move, cover it with heavy plastic sheeting and tape the sheeting securely in place. - Use heavy plastic sheeting to cover floors in the work area 6 ft. or more our from the surface being renovated.
 Close and seal doors, close windows. - Close and cover air vents in the work area.
 This will keep dust from getting into the system and moving through the home.